MAPYMAPY/QGIS-BackupProjektu/README.md

 ### 📋 Description

-A QGIS plugin that creates timestamped backups of your projects with optional Memory Layer Saver integration.
+A QGIS plugin that creates timestamped backups of your project file with optional Memory Layer Saver integration.
 Never lose your work again!

 ### ✨ Features